-Guava tree fruit are tropical to subtropical and may achieve 20 feet about 6 m in height.
-Growing guava plant requires cold protection, and is not suitable outdoors in most zones of the United States.
-Dwarf Guava plants must have shelter from freezing winds, even in sunny warm climates where occasional icy temperatures occur.
+Guava fruit are tropical to subtropical and may achieve 20 feet about 6 m in height.
+Growing guava fruit plant requires cold protection, and is not suitable outdoors in most zones of the United States.
+Dwarf Guava fruit plants must have shelter from freezing winds, even in sunny warm climates where occasional icy temperatures occur.

-The guava tree fruit grows on a small tree with a wide, short canopy and a sturdy single- to multi-stemmed trunk.
+The guava fruit tree fruit grows on a small tree with a wide, short canopy and a sturdy single- to multi-stemmed trunk.
 The guava tree is an interesting plant with mottled greenish bark and long 3- to 7-inch about 7.5 to 18 cm serrated leaves.

 Guava trees produce white guavas, 1-inch about 2.5 cm flowers that yield small round, oval, or pear-shaped guava fruits.
 These are more accurately berries with soft flesh, which may be white, yellow, pink, or even red, and which vary in taste from acidic, sour to sweet, and rich depending on the variety.
 Guava plants thrive in any soil with well-draining conditions and full sun for best flowering and fruit production.